Home / The Orthodox Faith / Feasts & Saints /

 The Vatopedi “Comfort” or “Consolation” Icon of the Mother of God is in the old Vatopedi monastery on Athos, in the church of the Annunciation.
 It was called “Vatopedi” because near this monastery Arcadius, the son of Empreor Theodosius the Great, fell off a ship…

-Icon of the Mother of God “THE UNEXPECTED JOY”
+Icon of the Mother of God “the Unexpected Joy”

 The “Unexpected Joy” Icon of the Most Holy Theotokos, is painted in this way: in a room is an icon of the Mother of God, and beneath it a youth is kneeling at prayer.
 The tradition about the healing of some youth from a bodily affliction through this holy icon is recorded in the book of…

-Translation to Moscow of the Icon of the Mother of God “ASSUAGE MY SORROW”
+Translation to Moscow of the Icon of the Mother of God “Assuage My Sorrow”

 The “Assuage my Sorrows” Icon of the Most Holy Theotokos was glorified at Moscow by many miracles in the second half of the eighteenth century, particularly during a plague in 1771.
 The icon had been brought to Moscow by Cossacks in 1640 in the reign of Tsar Michael (1613-1645), and…

-Icon of the Mother of God Sumorinsk-Totemsk
+Icon of the Mother of God Sumorin-Totma

-Icon of the Mother of God “TINOS”
+Icon of the Mother of God “Tinos”

-This highly-venerated icon of the Annunciation was discovered in the ruins of the ancient church of St John the Baptist on January 30, 1823.
+This highly-venerated icon of the Annunciation was discovered in the ruins of the ancient church of Saint John the Baptist on January 30, 1823.
 An elderly man, Michael Polyzoes, had a dream shortly before the Feast of the Annunciation in 1821, in which the Mother of God appeared to him in shining…